The Phil Collins classic, In the Air Tonight boomed through his car’s stereo system as Terry Hunter slowly cruised through a quaint bay side hamlet.

 Terry parked in a space along the fence line, closest to the water.
-He took a moment to admire the magnificence of the picture-perfect coastal panorama.
+He took a moment to admire the magnificence of the post card perfect coastal panorama.
 A brilliant cloudless blue backdrop framed the bordering distant hills and the glistening waters of San Francisco Bay.

-After he alighted from his vehicle he stretched and breathed in the fresh salty sea air.
+He alighted from his vehicle and stretched, breathing in the fresh salty sea air.
 It was calm with no wind, not even a light breeze could be felt off the water.

-Squawking seagulls hovered casually over the shoreline as the ripple waves gently lapped up onto the shore.
+Squawking seagulls hovered casually over the shoreline as the ripples gently lapped onto the shore.
 The serenity before him was in stark contrast to the confines of prison life only yards away.

 A second gull gracefully glided in to join the first gull on the vehicle roof.
-The brazen confidence of the gulls suggested that the daily activity in the visitor parking lot may be a regular source of treats for the birds.
+The brazen confidence of the gulls suggested that the daily activity in the visitor parking lot was a regular source of treats for the birds.

 ‘I haven’t got anything for you guys…’ he said to his curious winged visitors.
 He was particularly amazed at the size of the seagulls up here on the bay.
 By comparison, they were about twice the size of the gulls on the coast down home in LA.

 Terry removed his wallet and peeled it open to check he had the maximum allowable fifty, one dollar bills.
 He hid his other larger bills in the trunk, along with his wallet, mobile phone and all other banned property, then followed the procession up into the Visitor Registration building.